ozturkcemal/discreet/README.md

 - arXiv (publication on hold)
 - [Optimization Online](https://optimization-online.org/?p=31715) (link will work when publication is approved)

-This page contains all the listings of the article under [an MIT license](https://github.com/thserra/discreet/blob/main/LICENSE).
+This page also contains all the listings of the article under [an MIT license](https://github.com/thserra/discreet/blob/main/LICENSE).

 You can also download all of them as [a Jupyter Notebook](Listings.ipynb).